 Sam began her songwriting as journal entries.
 In high school, she was never truly on the inside nor an outcast.
 She felt like she was the only person around her who was being honest about what they were feeling.
 Later on in life, she realized that this lack of capacity to filter her ideas and “inside thoughts” in order to please others was a strength and how the universe wanted her to be.
 Her songs are about her experiences with toxic relationships, struggles with mental illness and the relatable feeling of things slipping in and out of control in your life that you always have to be ready to fight and push through.

-Since being recommended to Popguru Sound & Vision by a friend of a friend in the music business, Sam has filmed and recorded a performance for the Popguru Revue livestream concert series and worked with UK producer Joe Thompson on a version of the Etta James song, I’d Rather Go Blind, for the soon to be released COVERAMA album.
-She has also co-written an EP of songs with Thompson and a second EP of songs with Canadian producer/songwriter Mike Schlosser (John Orpheus/IAmHill).
+Since being recommended to Popguru Sound & Vision by a friend of a friend in the music business, Sam has filmed and recorded a performance for the Popguru Revue livestream concert series and worked with UK producer Joe Thompson on a version of the Etta James song, I’d Rather Go Blind, for the multi-artist COVERAMA album.
+She has also released an EP of songs called New Company co-written with Thompson that includes remixes from Martha and the Muffins, Alex Exists, D. Park and Mike Schlosser; and a second EP of songs with Canadian producer/songwriter Mike Schlosser (John Orpheus/IAmHill).
 If that wasn’t enough, she collaborated with Martha and the Muffins’ Martha Johnson and Mark Gane on a song for their Dazzlefield project.
 More recently, Sam has been writing with UK based Chloe Kay and fellow Torontonian Juliana Eye for a new collective project they are calling The Rolling Sky.